notwithering/multilife/README.md

 ### survival

-if the current cell is alive, it checks its own species survival condition with its total neighbors of any specie, if the rule fails, the cell dies or could be later replaced by a birth of a different specie
+if the current cell is alive:

+- check its own specie survival condition using `totalNeighbors`
+- if it fails, the cell dies and can later be replaced by a birth of a different specie

 ### birth / takeover

-each specie independently checks if it can birth at this location using its own neighbor count (`specieNeighbors[specie.Id]`). a specie is considered a candidate for birth if the current cell meets the birth condition AND:
+each specie independently checks if it can birth at the current cells location using its own neighbor count from `specieNeighbors[specie.Id]`

+a specie is added as a candidate for birth if the current cell meets its birth condition AND:

-- the current cell is alive, and the aggressing specie is not the same as the current cells specie, or
+- the cell is alive but the specie is different from the current cells specie OR
-- the current cell is dead
+- the cell is dead

 ```go
 canCompete := shouldBirth &&